utnet-org/utility/tools/cold-store/README.md

 #### Produce blocks
 Run that binary for at least `gc_num_epochs_to_keep`.
 Epochs are larger on testnet/mainnet, so just give it a few days.
-You can use `sudo systemctl start uncd` to run `/home/ubuntu/uncd`
+You can use `sudo systemctl start unc-node` to run `/home/ubuntu/unc-node`
-and `jornalctl -u uncd` to check logs.
+and `jornalctl -u unc-node` to check logs.
-Be careful with what binary is at `/home/ubuntu/uncd`.
+Be careful with what binary is at `/home/ubuntu/unc-node`.
 **TODO** some kind of system to maintain a bunch of local binaries.

 #### Migrate
 After archival storage is populated with enough of `TrieChanges`, it should not be experimented with.
 If we need more block, we should run a binary with that and only that one path -- saving of `TrieChanges`.
-Archival storage should probably lie NOT in `/home/ubuntu/.uncd/data`.
+Archival storage should probably lie NOT in `/home/ubuntu/.unc-node/data`.

 That means, that unlike in real life, hot storage will not be mutated archival storage, but rather a brand new one,